Julian Lennon: Music career

 Lennon left the music business for several years in the 1990s to focus on philanthropy after his encounter with elders from the Mirning people of Australia.
 After he began his performing career, there was occasionally unfounded media speculation that Lennon would undertake performances with McCartney, Harrison and Ringo Starr.
 In the Beatles Anthology series in 1995, the three surviving Beatles confirmed there was never an idea of having Julian sit in for his father as part of a Beatles reunion, with McCartney saying, "Why would we want to subject him to all of this?"

-In May 1998, Lennon released the album Photograph Smile to little commercial success.
+In May 1998, Lennon released the album Photograph Smile on his own record label.
 Music critic Stephen Thomas Erlewine praised the album as "well-crafted and melodic", and concluded by saying that it was "the kind of music that would receive greater praise if it weren't made by the son of a Beatle".
 In 2002, he recorded a version of "When I'm Sixty-Four", from the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album, for an Allstate Insurance commercial.

-In 2006 he ventured into Internet businesses, including MyStore.com with Todd Meagher and Bebo founder Michael Birch.
-In 2009 Lennon created a new partnership with Meagher and Birch called theRevolution, LLC.
+In 2006, he ventured into Internet businesses, including MyStore.com with Todd Meagher and Bebo founder Michael Birch.
+In 2009, Lennon created a new partnership with Meagher and Birch called theRevolution, LLC.
 Through this company, Lennon released a tribute song and EP, "Lucy", honouring the memory of Lucy Vodden (née O'Donnell), the little girl who inspired the song "Lucy in the Sky with Diamonds", with 50 per cent of the proceeds going to fund Lupus research.

 In October 2011, Lennon released the album Everything Changes.
 In 2012 he worked with music film director Dick Carruthers on the feature-length video documentary Through the Picture Window, which followed Lennon's journey in the making of Everything Changes and includes interviews with Steven Tyler, Bono, Gregory Darling, Mark Spiro and Paul Buchanan from The Blue Nile.
 Through the Picture Window was also released as an app in all formats with bespoke videos for all 14 tracks from the album.

-On September 9, 2022, the comeback album Jude was released on BMG.
+On September 9, 2022, Lennon's album Jude was released on BMG.
 It included the singles "Freedom" and "Every Little Moment".
 Goldmine wrote about the release, "With his new album, the first in 11 years, Julian advances his body of work that has always simultaneously explored personal and global themes, but for the first time in his life, he's embracing his inner status as someone's son...[an] introspective masterwork from a diversely talented artist."
 The title is a reference to the Beatles song "Hey Jude", which Paul McCartney wrote in 1968 to give Julian Lennon hope for the future.
 Lennon said about his album title, "Calling it Jude was very coming of age for me in that regard because it was very much facing up to who I am...The content came from over three decades of songwriting.
 The themes and issues mostly being the same, generally about the wars within and the wars without."